Table of Contents

 As an affiliate program manager, you would use these special IDs to verify the referral source of a customer.
 In other words, these codes are critical for confirming and crediting affiliate partners.

 Not all affiliate programs operate the same way, of course.
 Some common commission models include:

 - Pay Per Click (PPC): Affiliates earn credit any time a consumer clicks on their affiliate links.

 - Pay Per Sale (PPS): An affiliate earns a percentage of the referred sale.

 - Pay Per Lead (PPL): If an affiliate’s link results in a qualified lead, they receive a fixed commission.

 Ultimately, the structure and terms depend on whether you’re using a self-hosted program or an affiliate marketing network.
 Networks such as Commission Junction and ShareASale are popular places to get started.

-These third-party services act as an intermediary between sellers and affiliates.
-Although they can help with finding and managing affiliate accounts, they don’t offer as much control or autonomy as self-hosted programs, such as what you can operate through Easy Affiliate.
+These third-party services act as an intermediary between sellers and affiliates, and they can help with finding and managing affiliate accounts.

-With the latter, you can create your own program and exercise complete control — and it's simpler than working with a third-party service.
+With Easy Affiliate, you can build your own self-hosted affiliate marketing program and exercise complete control — and it's simpler than working with a third-party service.